Squatting in Ireland: Apollo House and the "Home Sweet Home" campaign

 In December 2016 Apollo House, a 9-storey office block in Dublin City Centre, was taken over by squatters who attempted to convert it into a homeless shelter.
 The building, which had previously been used as office space for various companies, had fallen under the control of National Asset Management Agency by 2016 in the wake of the Post-2008 Irish economic downturn.
 A large group of activists working under the banner of "Home Sweet Home" occupied the building and subsequently housed over 200 homeless in the building during the Christmas period.
-The occupation drew considerable national attention in Ireland and drew the support of many high profile Irish artists such as Glen Hansard, Christy Dignam, Jim Sheridan, Kodaline, Hozier, Damien Dempsey, John Connors and Saoirse Ronan as well as political parties such as Sinn Féin.
+The occupation drew considerable national attention in Ireland and drew the support of many high-profile Irish artists such as Glen Hansard, Christy Dignam, Jim Sheridan, Kodaline, Hozier, Damien Dempsey, John Connors and Saoirse Ronan as well as political parties such as Sinn Féin.
 In January 2017 a court ordered the residents to leave the premises, which they did voluntarily on 12 January without incident.
 In the years immediately following, Apollo House was bought and demolished by a property developer.

 Connolly Barracks in Cork City

 In August 2017 members of the Connolly Youth Movement in Cork City began a squat in the Mardyke area, not far from University College Cork, which was later dubbed "Connolly Barracks".
 Alex Homits of CYM cited the occupation of Apollo House as inspiring the move.
-In contrast to anarchist squats, the residents of Connolly Barracks tout that the building is run under an extremely strict set of rules, reflecting the Marxist-Leninist orientation of the Connolly Youth Movement.
+In contrast to anarchist squats, the residents of Connolly Barracks tout that the building is run under an extremely strict set of rules, reflecting the Marxist–Leninist orientation of the Connolly Youth Movement.
 The use of the term "Barracks" was chosen to mirror this mentality.
 As of 2022, it is still in operation.

+Take Back The City, Dublin

+In August and September 2018, a group known as Take Back The City were behind a "string of protest actions occupying vacant buildings in Dublin city centre", according to the Irish Times, in order to "protest about the housing crisis".
+The group included activists from Dublin Central Housing Action, student group Take Back Trinity, and Dublin Renters' Union.

+Activists from Take Back The City began occupying 35 Summerhill Parade, a vacant property, in early August 2018, but shortly afterwards were moved on and found a new vacant building to occupy at 34 North Frederick Street.
+On 28 August 2018, Patricia Ní Greil, the owner of the building, secured a High Court injunction ordering the squatters to leave the building, which they defied.
+On 11 September 2018, several men in balaclavas entered the building, protected by members of the Garda Siochana, and removed the protestors from the building by force.
+Six arrests were made.

+As of 12 September 2018, it was mentioned by the Irish Times that the group were still occupying a vacant property on Belvedere Court (near Mountjoy Square).